 Pain is the most common symptom of extensor tendonitis.
 The pain is often felt on the top of the foot during activity, such as running.
 The pain usually goes away during periods of rest.
 Swelling in this area is also common.
 The pain may increase gradually over time.

 Treatment of extensor tendonitis

 To treat extensor tendonitis, our Balmain chiropractors and physiotherapists recommend:

 - Reducing training load

-- Discontinuing training provocative activities
+- Discontinuing or modifying provocative activities

 - Change running shoes if needed

 - Early rehabilitation exercises to reduce pain, improve tissue healing and reduce inflammation